scilano/phi_smearing/README.txt

-grid_1D.py and grid_3D.py: Contain the grid class, used for the integration coefficient_eval.py: Compute the coefficient with integrals coefficient.py: Compute the coefficient with the grid if they exist compute_grid_HTCONDOR.py and construct_grid_HTCONDOR.py: Allow to compute the grids of coefficient using HTCONDOR.
+grid_1D.py and grid_3D.py: Contain the grid class, used for the integration coefficient_eval.py: Compute the coefficient with integrals coefficient.py: Compute the coefficient with the grid if they exist compute_grid_HTCONDOR.py and construct_grid_HTCONDOR.py: Allow to compute the grids of coefficient using HTCONDOR, supposed to be execute on a
+                                                         computer with acces to a HTCONDOR system (e.g. lxplus)